emestee/dayz-epoch-linux-server-magic/README.md

 What is this?
 -------------

-This is a hands-free linux automated installer for Dayz Epoch game server.
-It automatically downloads all the required dependencies, including the game binaries from Steam, and composes them into a runnable server, sparing you long uploads, downloads, and figuring out the correct combinations of files.
+This is a hands-free automated installer for Dayz Epoch game server.
+It runs on native Linux binaries and denisio's private hive scripts based on MySQL.
+Wine is not required.

+This script is designed to spare you from a very long and annoying procedure of uploading binaries from your home Windows machine and figure out the correct order of things.

 Here is what it does exactly: